|17th November |

 The Miss Bimbo game gives girls an online alter ego, which they look after.
 They compete against other

 players in beauty contests to earn money so they can dress their characters in lingerie and take them to nightclubs.
 The aim of the game is to become the coolest, richest and most famous bimbo in the whole world.
 Players keep the girls at their

 They are given missions, including securing plastic surgery to give their "bimbo" bigger breasts and finding a billionaire boyfriend to bankroll her.

 already has nearly 200,000 British players, most of whom are girls aged between nine and 16.
-When they run out of virtual cash, contestants can send text messages costing £1.50 each to top up their
+When they run out of virtual cash, contestants can send text messages costing £1.50 each to top up their accounts.

 fuel teenagers' desire for plastic surgery and lead to eating disorders.

 Bill Hibberd, spokesman for parents' rights group Parentkind, said: It is one thing if a child recognises it as a silly and stupid game.
 But the danger is that a

 nine-year-old fails to appreciate the irony and sees the bimbo as a cool role model.
 Then the game becomes a hazard and a menace.

 but the danger is that after playing the game some will then aspire to have breast operations and take diet pills.

 The game's creator, 23-year-old web designer Nicolas Jacquart, from Tooting, south London, said: The game is structured in

 As Youtomb discovered There is a tag available through the YouTube API the indicates the country (or countries in some cases) to which YouTube will restrict access to the video.
-These videos are not (necessarily) blocked by the country itself,
+These videos are not (necessarily) blocked by the country itself, but by

 Here’s what I’ve found blocked so far

 (TH Thailand, FR France, CN China, GB Britain)